The 4 Best Ways To Receive Payments On Facebook Marketplace

 The buyer offered to pay $1500 for a laptop I listed for $1200 or so.

-And when we told them we hadn’t seen a payment or got any notification, they said to check our spam email.
+And when we told them we hadn’t seen a payment or gotten any notification, they said to check our spam email.

 We checked our spam email, and there it was.